pyxherb/peff/README.md

-# PHUL - Portable Helpful Utility Library
+# PEFF - Portable Exception-Free Foundations

-PHUL is a complementary library for the STL that can be used for replacing components which requires some optional features (e.g. exceptions) to work robustly or not featured enough, etc.
+PEFF is a exception-free common library for C++ projects.